-The new, significantly changed and improved, 2021 Rehabilitation Medicine training curriculum for doctors became active on August 1st 2021.
-This page introduces the new curriculum and its associated documents and discusses how the training programmes are being adapted.
+The new, significantly changed, and improved 2021 Rehabilitation Medicine training curriculum for doctors became active on August 1st 2021.
+This page introduces the new curriculum and its associated documents and discusses how the training programmes have been adapted.
 In the UK, Rehabilitation Medicine (but not the practice of rehabilitation generally) has previously had a limited scope, reflecting its history.
 The 2021 curriculum is a dramatic and radical break from the past.
 It recognises and emphasises that rehabilitation expertise can and should be applied throughout all health conditions.
 The need for this much broader scope has been highlighted by the longer-term problems arising from Covid-19; it was also highlighted in relation to trauma in 2013 but the change was slow.
 We can thank the General Medical Council for precipitating the change because they required completely new curricula for all medical (including surgical) curricula.

 A brief history

-In 1984 a new specialist society was founded (Medical Disability Society) but the specialty was only recognised by the General Medical Council in about 1997.
+In 1984 a new specialist society was founded (Medical Disability Society), but the speciality was only recognised by the General Medical Council in about 1997.
 At that point, the speciality came into being, with several quite disparate groups of doctors amalgamating to form the speciality: civil service doctors responsible for prosthetics and wheelchairs; consultants in spinal injury rehabilitation; some rheumatologists who remained interested in rehabilitation; and some neurologists who had become interested in rehabilitation.

 - allowing entry into the specialist training programme of any doctor with post-graduate accredited core training in almost all clinical specialities;